Pilea depressa ‘Baby Tears’ is a gorgeous little trailing plant that’s sure to win the hearts of many a doting plant parent.

 Regular, even moisture is the best way to achieve a happy and healthy plant here.

-As you’d imagine, if you’re keeping your depressa as a houseplant, it will appreciate a pot with drainage holes.
+And as you’d imagine, if you’re keeping your depressa as a houseplant, it will require a pot with drainage holes.

-A typical tropical substrate (like ABG Mix) should do the trick in terrariums and the home.
+A tropical substrate should do the trick in terrariums and the home.

 Temperature & Humidity

-While this tropical species isn’t susceptible to temperature (55-80°F will be just fine), it appreciates a high humidity level.
+While this tropical species isn’t susceptible to temperature (55-80°F will be just fine), it needs a high humidity level.

 A good trick to boost humidity is by keeping watering cans dotted around the room for the water to evaporate.